 The program is open to nonprofits that:

-*Organizations with long-term leases must have a minimum of 3 years remaining, option to renew, and a letter showing owner support.
-Nonprofits leasing government owned buildings may qualify on a limited basis.
+*Organizations with long-term leases must have a minimum of 3 years remaining, the option to renew, and a letter showing owner support.
+Nonprofits leasing government-owned buildings may qualify on a limited basis.

-Applications can be submitted year round and will be reviewed in January.
+Completed applications submitted before December 16, 2022, will be reviewed in January 2023.
+Applications submitted after December 16, 2022, will be reviewed in June 2023.
 If your organization is working on a larger renovation outside of this timeline or is experiencing an emergency, contact the NEEP team directly.
-Click the Apply Online button below to start your application.
+Click the NEEP Application button below to start your application.

 If you have questions about the process, contact NEEP@energyoutreach.org.

 There are approximately 500,000 Coloradans who qualify for energy assistance but only about 15% of these individuals have been identified and served.
 To increase the funding available to energy-burdened households, the 2021 Colorado legislature passed House Bill 1105: Low-income Utility Payment Assistance Contributions, concerning utility customers’ financial contributions for low-income utility assistance.
 This bill requires investor-owned electric and gas utilities to collect a monthly charge from customers that are used to fund energy bill assistance and weatherization programs for low-income households across the state.

 This request for proposals will fund Nonprofits and Exempt Organizations with a 501(c)3 status to increase awareness of and enrollment in state and Energy Outreach Colorado energy assistance programs for low and moderate-income Coloradans.
 Project proposals must discuss how an organization’s outreach plan will reach immigrant, refugee, and newcomer communities, and/or people who have been systemically disadvantaged due to their gender, race or ethnicity, or additional identity(ies).